sonugiri1043/DDIS-Designing-Data-Intensive-App-Notes/README.md

 * Declarative code is easier to parallelize as execution order is not specified.

 ### Declarative Queries on the Web
-* CSS and XSL are declarative languages to specify styling in HTML, while changing styles directly through Javascript is imperative.
+* CSS and XML are declarative languages to specify styling in HTML, while changing styles directly through Javascript is imperative.
 * Specifying styles using CSS is much better than changing styles directly using Javascript.

 ### MapReduce Querying